Seaborn Roddenbery: Early life and career

 Roddenbery was born on a farm in Decatur County, Georgia, January 12, 1870 to Dr. Seaborn Anderson Roddenbery and Martha America Braswell Roddenbery.
 The name is sometimes misspelled Roddenberry.
 His grandfather changed the spelling from Roddenbury.
 The senior Roddenbery was described as a jack of all trades, who started making batches of open kettle sugar cane syrup, in addition to practicing medicine on horseback.
 As the syrup business grew, Dr. Roddenbery quit the practice of medicine to concentrate on syrup.
 That business eventually grew into the W.B.
 Roddenbery Company, based in Cairo, Georgia.
 The young Roddenbery attended public schools before enrolling at Mercer University.
 His studies there only lasted three years, when he was forced to withdraw due to family finances.
 In 1891, he was elected to represent his home district in the Georgia House of Representatives.
 After two terms, he was appointed professor of Language and Mathematics at South Georgia College, in McRae, Georgia.

 Political office

 In 1894, after reading law and being admitted to the practice of law in Georgia, Roddenbery resigned his academic position.
 He spent the next few years building a private practice and networking within the Georgia political structure.
-During this time, Rodenbery was the president of the Thomas County, Georgia, Board of Education from 1895 to 1898 and was appointed to that county's court as a judge from 1897 to 1901.
-Rodenbery was elected mayor of Thomasville, Georgia, and served in that position from 1903 to 1904.
+During this time, Roddenbery was the president of the Thomas County, Georgia, Board of Education from 1895 to 1898 and was appointed to that county's court as a judge from 1897 to 1901.
+Roddenbery was elected mayor of Thomasville, Georgia, and served in that position from 1903 to 1904.